-Lombard lending has become one of the most strategically important financial tools for high-net-worth individuals in 2025.
+Lombard lending has become one of the most strategically important financial tools for high-net-worth individuals.
 As global interest rate environments shift and private banks refine their lending models, pricing for securities-backed loans has evolved into a highly competitive and relationship-driven space.
 For affluent borrowers who want to unlock liquidity without selling investments, understanding how these rates are set—and how to secure the best possible terms—has never been more important.

 Unlike mortgages or commercial loans, Lombard facilities are priced primarily on the quality, liquidity and volatility of the collateral being pledged.
 Borrowers are not assessed on income, affordability or credit scoring; instead, the private bank examines the underlying assets and their historical behaviour under stress.
 This allows the bank to determine the risk associated with lending at different LTV levels, which in turn determines pricing.
 The process is sophisticated and varies significantly between institutions, which is why specialist guidance is essential.

-How Private Banks Determine Lombard Pricing in 2025
+How Private Banks Determine Lombard Pricing

 Lombard lending rates are influenced by a combination of global monetary conditions, the bank’s internal cost of capital, and the risk weighting assigned to the assets pledged.
 Despite the wider interest rate environment, Lombard pricing often sits substantially below mainstream lending products because the collateral is liquid and can be marked to market daily.

-In 2025, private banks structure pricing around three main variables: the base rate (such as SONIA or the lender’s internal benchmark), the margin charged above that rate, and the facility type (fixed, floating or structured).
+Private banks structure pricing around three main variables: the base rate (such as SONIA or the lender’s internal benchmark), the margin charged above that rate, and the facility type (fixed, floating or structured).
 The base rate reflects market conditions, while the margin reflects the bank’s risk assessment of the portfolio.
 For clients pledging diversified, investment-grade collateral, the margin can be extremely low.
 For clients pledging concentrated or volatile assets, the margin increases to compensate for risk.

 The bank also considers the overall relationship.
 A borrower who opens a new discretionary portfolio, consolidates AUM onto the bank's platform, or expands a multi-service relationship may unlock significantly improved rates.
 By contrast, a borrower who pledges collateral held elsewhere or who does not bring additional business may receive standard pricing.
 This relationship-driven approach mirrors private banking across products and is especially pronounced in Lombard lending where the bank sees a long-term opportunity to manage assets.